zacarey/CS5001/Capstone/Abstract.md

 ###### Statement

-Representing algorithmic processes using Swift on the iOS platform.
+To teach algorithmic processes, data structures, and computer science concepts using Swift on the iOS platform.